Yoric/JSAgency/README.md

       }
     }

-Transform the agent into an object by passing it to `Agent.light` [2], as follows:
+Transform the agent into an object by passing it to `Agent.light`, as follows:

     var myAgent = Agent.light(myObject)